rero/sonar.ch/content/post/teaser.md

 <video width="100%" height="auto" controls>
   <source src="/documents/teaser.mp4" type="video/mp4">
-  <p>If you're browser does not support the video tag, you can download it at <a href="https://sonar.ch/documents/teaser.mp4">sonar.ch/documents/teaser.mp4</a></p>
+  If you're browser does not support the video tag, you can download it at <a href="https://sonar.ch/documents/teaser.mp4">sonar.ch/documents/teaser.mp4</a>
 </video>

 <p align="center">🎵 Pump it up! (the volume)</p>